microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/subscription-post-subscriptions.md

 #### <a name="resources-examples"></a>Exemplos de recursos

-Os valores a seguir são válidos para a propriedade resource.
+A seguir estão os valores válidos para a propriedade do recurso.

 | Tipo de recurso | Exemplos |
 |:------ |:----- |